KritikshaGadikar/Daily-Practice/DOC/LambaExpresssion.md

 # Lambda Expressions in Java and Kotlin

-Lambda expressions are a key feature of functional programming that allow you to create anonymous functions, i.e. functions without a name, and pass them around as if they were objects.
+Lambda expressions are a key feature of functional programming that allow you to create anonymous functions, i.e., functions without a name, and pass them around as if they were objects.
 They are particularly useful for situations where you need a concise way to represent an implementation of a single-method interface (functional interface) or a function that you intend to use only once.

 ## Theory